lukaprijatelj/VHDL-Space-Shooter/README.md

 # VHDL-Space-Shooter
 This is an end project for my college subject called "Digitalno načrtovanje".
-It represents famous online game "Bubble trouble".
+It represents famous online game "Space shooter".
 But this project is created in VHDL language instead of Flash or Javascript.
 VHDL is not programming language.
 It is (as initials say) hardware description language.
 For those that don't know this language - it is extremly hard to program in it.

 ## Support
 I must warn you that this project was made for specific board.
 It works only with Digilent Nexys 4 Spartan 3E board.
 Game is displayed via VGA protocol and only works in 640x480 resolution.